 Many systems allow data validation and edit routines to be bypassed, which could allow the system to accept and process erroneous data.
 Using the bypass capability (sometimes referred to as an override) should be very limited and closely controlled and monitored by supervisory personnel.
 For example, each override should be automatically logged and reviewed by supervisors for appropriateness and correctness terminal.
 With errors identified during the data processing cycle, however, a break generally has been made from the data entry terminal.
 Therefore, errors identified cannot be communicated in a real-time mode back to personnel entering the data for immediate correction.
-An automated error suspense file is an essential element to controlling these data errors, and the errors need to be effectively reported back to the user department for investigation and correction.
+An automated error suspense file is an essential element to controlling these data errors, and the errors need to be effectively reported back to the user department for investigation and correction a.
+Rejected transactions are controlled with an automated error suspense file.